|

 Porthmadog and Caernarfon

-(NOTE several detailed changes from Monday 7th November including CANCELLATIOB of the
+(NOTE several detailed changes from Monday 7th November 2022 including CANCELLATION

 also Llew Jones to operate the "T19" Sherpa connections